uptonking/note4yaoo/lib-draw-tldraw-community.md

 - Check with —expose-gc
   - And WeakRef

-- ## Let’s say you have an editor with extensions that add functionality (eg a history extension that adds undo / redo commands to the editor API).
+- ## Let’s say you have an editor with extensions that add functionality (eg a history extension that adds undo/redo commands to the editor API).
 - https://twitter.com/steveruizok/status/1675470978447441920
   - How would you do this with Typescript?